hipe/tmx/doc/issues/137-workflow-patterns.md

 ## the golden plow :[#137]

-in real life a plow made of gold probably would not be very good, because gold is a soft metal. but we have started the idiom and now we are sticking with it. a compliment to [#136] the golden two-step, the golden plow is a differing strategy with the some underly goal: incremental stable changes.
+in real life a plow made of gold probably would not be very good, because gold is a soft metal. but now that we have created this idiom we must run with it. a compliment to [#136] the golden two-step, the golden plow is a differing strategy with the some underlying goal: incremental stable changes.

 whereas the two-step tries to isolate universe changes in their own commits, the golden plow allows for small universe changes to be rolled into the topic changes.

-the rules of the golden plow are that each commit integrates with the univese cleanly, so if you have to offline a subproduct because you are re-greening it, you must "plow through" this process without turning back.
+the rules of the golden plow are that each commit integrate with the univese cleanly, so if you have to offline a subproduct because you are re-greening it, you must "plow through" this process without turning back.